-Herbal and whole food supplements.
-Because our food production is lacking in nutrients that are hard to replenish in even the best of diets.
+Herbal and whole food supplements: Our food production is lacking in nutrients that are hard to replenish in even the best of diets.

-Essential oils.
-Because the more you can do for yourself at home, the less you need to rely on outside healthcare.
+Essential oils: The more you can do for yourself at home, the less you need to rely on outside healthcare.